DrTimothyAldenDavis/SuiteSparse/README.md

 * `SUITESPARSE_USE_CUDA`:

   If set to `ON`, CUDA is enabled for all of SuiteSparse.
-Default: `ON`, except when using the Microsoft Visual Compiler on Windows, where the default is `OFF`.
+Default: `ON`,

   CUDA on Windows with MSVC appears to be working with this release, but it should be consider as a prototype and may not be fully functional.
 I have limited resources for testing CUDA on Windows.
-It thus disabled by default.
-  However, please feel free to try it out by setting this option `ON`.
-If you encounter issues, revert to the default and disable CUDA, and post this as an issue on github.
-Let me know if it works for you in production; if I get enough feedback that it's working, I can enable it by default in a future relese.
+If you encounter issues, disable CUDA and post this as an issue on github.

 * `CHOLMOD_USE_CUDA`: